Assessing the Business Process Modeling Competences of Large Language Models: Related Work

-The work \cite{Kopp_prag_quality_assess_2021} aims at measuring the pragmatic quality of a process model, based on different pragmatic quality metrics.
+The work by \cite{Kopp_prag_quality_assess_2021} aims at measuring the pragmatic quality of a process model using various pragmatic quality metrics.
 To do so, they use the metrics to measure the degree of fulfillment of the seven modeling guidelines G7.
-However, a weak point of such works is that they only focus on one dimension, while a detailed analysis demands evaluating a process model from multiple quality perspectives.
+However, a weakness of such works is that they focus on only one dimension, whereas a detailed analysis requires evaluating a process model from multiple quality perspectives.